pythonph/pycon-2015/volunteers.rst

 6. Program Committee Chairs - Sony Valdez, Rodolfo Duldulao and Stef Sy

   Sony, Dulds and Stef are the people behind the theme and our awesome program for PyConPH 2015.
-They are the ones who made sure that the quality talks and workshops we bring this PyCon will be a blast.
+They are the ones who make sure that the quality talks and workshops we bring this PyCon will be a blast.